 Of course, if you want more help, you can also join this Valparaiso street art tour.
 It’s only 1.5 hours long, but you’ll learn all about the artists and most famous pieces including 15 giant murals.
 For those new to the city, this is a good way to explore and know you won’t get lost as you’ll have a guide by your side.
 The cost is under $70 USD.

-Related read: If you’re into exploring colourful streets and artsy areas in South America, make sure to wander around La Boca.
+Related read: If you’re into exploring colourful streets and artsy areas in South America, make sure to wander around La Boca either on your own or as part of a Buenos Aires sightseeing tour.
 Visiting this neighborhood in Buenos Aires is one of the best things to do in Argentina!

 4. Check out the piano staircase